 That’s too large since it would technically include everyone from Adam and Eve.
-The definition used in this website is a group of people that lived together at some time with the majority sharing a blood line connection, and each considered the others as part of a family.
+The definition here is a group of people that lived together at some time with the majority sharing a blood line connection, and each considered the others as part of a family.

 b.
 Historical Significance of Family Basics.

 From the early days, the family has been at the core of the society.
 The ancient Greeks believed that the Gods protected the family group and that injuring any member was a sin.
 Germanic tribes believed that the family prioritized all other segments of society.
 The family was sacred in ancient Chinese culture.
 The older generation received the utmost respect in the Japanese Dynasties.

 c.
 Religious Significance.